Jet-Rat/jet-console/README.md

 # Jet-Console

-This is combination of tmux, zsh and vim with some configs and vim-plugins, that I like using in my work.
+This is a combination of tmux, zsh and vim with some configs and vim-plugins, that I like to use during my work.

 I've written only some of the config files and installation scripts by myself, still, all the programs and plugins are available freely.